knowosadko/data-engineering-project/cluster_instruction.md

 Run jps on each machine to see that a Master/worker have been created

 Stop the cluster by running stop-all.sh on the master VM

+## Create new nodes
+Have created a snapshot called Group-14-Worker-Snapshot.
+By launching an instance from this, a new worker should easily be made.\
+Haven't tried this yet though!